 Therefore when it comes to letting go of limiting conditioning it is first important to be aware and accept that fact our mind can be susceptible to influence from others.

-Apart from having plenty of other benefits, practising meditation daily is one of the best ways to let go of negative conditioning.
+Apart from having plenty of other benefits, having a daily meditation practice can be one of the best ways to let go of negative conditioning.

 Meditation puts us more in touch with our inner mental dialogue and brings to light many limiting subconscious tendencies and behaviours that we have picked up as a result of social conditioning.
 It will also help you to become conscious and live your life less on auto-pilot